CurateAndConserve/TheRentApp/README.md

 TheRentApp (CurateAndConserve@gmail.com), collects data via Google Firebase to keep record of photos sent from a tenant (proof of check payment) and user input for check dates, and amount.

+No Payment processes in the App.
+The App only views photos so that the Owner can verify payments.

 Data is not used to track the user.

 Owners can log in and view the submissions from their respective tenants.